 BIOGRAPHY

-She graduated with honours both in piano at the Conservatorio 'B. Maderna' in Cesena under the guidance of Maestro Denis Zardi and in harpsichord at the Conservatorio 'G.B.
-Martini' in Bologna, under the guidance of Maestro Silvia Rambaldi.
-Then she obtained a Second Level Degree in Harpsichord with 110, cum laude and honourable mention.
-She also graduated at the International Piano Academy in Imola in chamber music and fortepiano respectively with Maestro Pier Narciso Masi and Maestro Stefano Fiuzzi and graduated, again with honours, in Choral Conducting with Maestro Leonardo Lollini at the Conservatory of Bologna.
-She completed her harpsichord training at the Mozarteum University in Salzburg, where she obtained a Post Graduate Harpsichord Degree in the class of M° Florian Birsak.
+Chiara Cattani is an italian maestro al cembalo, harpsichordist, pianist, and hystorical pianist, holding degrees with honors in piano from the Conservatorio "B. Maderna" in Cesena under Maestro Denis Zardi and in harpsichord from the Conservatorio "G.B.
+Martini" in Bologna under Maestro Silvia Rambaldi.
+She earned a Master's degree in Harpsichord with highest honors and a mention of distinction.
+Cattani furthered her studies at the International Piano Academy in Imola, graduating in chamber music and fortepiano with Maestro Pier Narciso Masi and Maestro Stefano Fiuzzi, respectively.
+She also earned a degree in choral conducting with honors from the Conservatorio di Bologna under Maestro Leonardo Lollini.
+Cattani completed her harpsichord studies at the Mozarteum University in Salzburg, where she obtained a Post Graduate Harpsichord Degree under Maestro Florian Birsak.

 chiara-cattani-ph-palushani-04